 Vulpix itself is pretty visible for being on Brock’s team for a long time in the early seasons of the show, and Ninetales hasn’t exactly been a slouch with its presence, either.
 Maybe not as much now that the series has a wider roster to pull from, but this line is still plenty visible.

-This whole line is based off the Japanese folktale of the nine-tailed fox spirit, which come in both benevolent and trickster varieties.
+This whole line is based off the particularly famous Japanese folktale of the nine-tailed fox spirit, which come in both benevolent and trickster varieties.
 They’re not exactly ghosts, but they do have a strong affiliation with the the spiritual nonetheless, which is reflected in how Vulpix and Ninetales are often found in graveyards in the games and gain access to a wealth of Ghost-type and ghost-flavored abilities.
 Plus, there’s the flavor text in the Pokédex of them living supernaturally long lives, being of human (or above human) intelligence, and laying vengeful curses on those who grab their tails.
 It’s pretty one-to-one on translating the kitsune into Pokémon form, but done in some clever ways, including using a Will-o-the-Wisp move to emulate fox-fire as it sometimes does in tales.

 In fact, it’s a little surprising that Ninetales and Vulpix aren’t Ghost-type considering their strong ties to the supernatural and the occult, but in the end it feels a bit more interesting to have a monster that’s ghost-adjacent while still being its own separate creature.
 Maybe it’s a hint that its powers are more to do with superstition than any actual power that Ninetales have to curse humans, which would be a novel idea that totally checks out in a world where these critters seem capable of just about anything.